raphael-p/fact-checking-lstm-model/README.md

-# Course project for COMP0084 Information Retrival and Data Mining at UCL
+# Course project for COMP0084 Information Retrieval and Data Mining at UCL

 The aims and objectives of this projects are set out in 'project_description.pdf'.
 The main achievement is the creation of an LSTM-based natural language learning model with pre-trained word embeddings.